bitsofcotton/goki_check_cc/README.md

 This program needs ascii raw ppm files to input/output.
 For speed, we need http://eigen.tuxfamily.org/ library.
 We need imagemagick for normal use, and ffmpeg for making .mp4.
-And, this command needs CONTINUOUS input.
-So without them, this program returns bugly result, the same reason causes pextend or enlarge recursive returns bugly.

 # Parameters
 * enlarge.hh